 Entering the third period, St. Louis maintained their pressure putting 8 shots on goal to Nashville’s 4.
 At 9:23, rookie phenomenon Vladimir Tarasenko put his skills on display again slicing his way through Nashville’s defense to put a nifty little 5 hole shot on Renne, but Renne had the answer as he would for rest of the Blues 14 shots.
 At 16:34, Martin Erat cleaned up a messy shot around Allen’s right pad making it 6-1.
 Certainly, there weren’t a lot of positives from the Blues, but they can rest easy knowing that this frozen nightmare is over.
 The undisputed highlight of the game was Nashville’s goaltender Pekke Renne who stopped 30 of 31 shots from the Blues.

 The Blues look to get even with the Detroit Red Wings Thursday night at 7:00 at the Scottrade Center.

-Tags: Allen Bouque Brian Eilliot Clune Detroit Erat Featured Gabriel Jake Jaroslav Halak Jennings Kevin Klein Martin Nashville NHL Nick Pekke Pietrangelo Popular Predators Red Wings Richard Rinne Ryan Ellis Saint Louis Scottrade Center Spaling St. Louis St. Louis Blues St. Louis Blues STL Tarasenko Trophy Vladimir
+Tags: Allen Bouque Brian Eilliot Clune Detroit Erat Gabriel Jake Jaroslav Halak Jennings Kevin Klein Martin Nashville NHL Nick Pekke Pietrangelo Predators Red Wings Richard Rinne Ryan Ellis Saint Louis Scottrade Center Spaling St. Louis St. Louis Blues St. Louis Blues STL Tarasenko Trophy Vladimir